dmartinezphd/dmartinezphd.github.io/_posts/2022-11-13-getting-started-with-cubesats.md

 ![Earthshine Prototype](/assets/images/earthshine-protoype.png)

 Showing this picture also helps solidify the point that a CubeSat is a specification or (“spec”), not off-the-shelf hardware.
 You are the developer and can design your own frame specification and then pack in whatever you want as long as it fits into the 10 x 10 x 10 cube, or some multiple.
 Once a CubeSat is designed, constructed, tested, licensed, and launched, CubeSats are released into orbit from CubeSat deployers, sometimes directly from the ISS, other times from a small vessel that gets launched from the ISS.
+(Image source: NASA)

 ![ISS CubeSat Deployer](https://www.nasa.gov/sites/default/files/iss040e102425.jpg)